johanengstrand/xbee-resources/README.md

 Because of this, the local radio device should be configured in API mode.
 Click the little button to the right of "Select the local radio device" once you have selected the API-enabled Xbee unit in the list in order to discover the remote radio module.
 This can also be done in XCTU's main screen.

+If using the 802.15.4 protocol, a jumper wire needs to be connected between the DIN and DOUT pins of the Xbee (usually corresponding to RX/GPIO 0 and TX/GPIO 1 on an Arduino Uno with a shield).

 Once the remote radio has been discovered its MAC address should be automatically filled in on the right side (under "Select the remote radio device).
 There are various settings here which are self-explanatory, though it is important to note that the TX interval works a little different than one might think: